Pants-pockets gemstone-gum factory

 Self replication in normal usage

 Beside useful products a personal fabricator can quickly produce copies of itself and that without any special raw materials thus you can make copies for all of your friends and they can make copies for all of their friends.
 Since everyone is linked to every other person on earth through a low number of acquaintanceships Wikipedia: six degrees of separation (well not entirely true) you can imagine how fast this can spread.
+We know it from software.

 Specialization pushes self replicative capabilities into the macroscale